sez11a/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-a-verify-process-for-your-app.markdown

         }

-    In this case, you can see that the method uses the `super` keyword to override the superclass, `DDMFormValidationException` in this case, method, setting the error message for the exception.
+    In this case, you can see that the constructor uses the `super` keyword to override the superclass, `DDMFormValidationException` in this case, constructor, setting the error message for the exception.
 You can use the same pattern to write your error messages.